pppoe/links/index.markdown

 > "Intel® Math Kernel Library (Intel® MKL) 11.0 includes a wealth of routines to accelerate application performance and reduce development time."

-This one gives your amazing acceleration over your Intel processors.
+This one gives you amazing acceleration over Intel processors.
 I hope you are working under Linux because Intel provides non-commercial licenses for MKL Linux.

 <!--<hr/>-->